shsui5379/notes/Computer Science/Software Analysis and Design 1/Git.md

 ## Remotes
 - Copy of the repository in another location (ex: on GitHub)
 - `git remote add name location`: adds a remote location called `name`, located at `location`
-- `git push -u remotename branchname`: pushes the local repository contents to the remote location
+- `git push`: pushes the local repository contents to the remote location
 - `git pull`: pulls repository content from remote location to local
+- `git clone repoaddress`: clones the repo locally, from repoaddress